 We currently have a written related person transaction policy that sets forth our procedures for the identification, review, consideration, and approval or ratification of related person transactions.
 For purposes of our policy only, a related person transaction is a transaction, arrangement, or relationship, or any series of similar transactions, arrangements, or relationships, in which we and any related person are, were or will be participants.
-Transactions involving compensation for services provided to us as an executive officer or director are not considered related person transactions under this policy.
-A transaction, arrangement, or relationship in which a related person's participation is solely due to such related person's position as a director of an entity that is participating in such transaction, arrangement or relationship would not be considered a related party transaction under this policy.
+Transactions involving compensation for services provided to us as an executive officer or director are not considered related person's position as a director of an entity that is participating in such transaction, arrangement or relationship would not be considered a related party transaction under this policy.
 A related person is any executive officer, director, nominee for election as a director, or beneficial owner of more than 5% of any class of our voting securities, including any of the immediate family members of the foregoing persons and any entity controlled by such persons.